Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all your email marketing questions.

 Yes, according to GDPR you have to give the individual the option to tell you that they are happy to receive marketing from specific channels like Facebook.

-You don't need those additional Marketing Permissions if you only collect subscriber data for one purpose, such as sending them email campaigns.
+You don't need those additional marketing permissions if you only collect subscriber data for one purpose, such as sending them email campaigns.
 Make sure your subscribe form clearly states what they will be getting with consent.

-There is still a lot of vagueness in this sphere.
-We believe EU authorities will develop further specific guidance on child privacy.
 If companies market to minors, then we think they should consider adding age verification or parental consent options to their forms.

 50. When I request emails via iPad, the IP address is not from my customers.
 Is it still compliant?